Ben Jacobson: Coaching career

 Jacobson's biggest coaching accomplishment was in 2009–10, when the Panthers made a run into the Sweet Sixteen of the NCAA tournament highlighted by an upset of top national seed Kansas.
 ESPN.com columnist Pat Forde called the Panthers' win "the biggest tourney upset in years," and called the clinching shot by Panthers guard Ali Farokhmanesh "the greatest early-round shot in NCAA tournament history."

 In March 2010, Jacobson signed a 10-year extension with UNI.
 The contract guarantees the coach $450,000 a year with annual increases of $25,000 through the length of the contract.

 In the 2010–11 season, Jacobson led the Panthers to their eighth consecutive 18-plus win season, third straight postseason bid and a Valley-leading third straight 20-plus win season.

 Prior to that stretch of eight straight seasons, UNI had tallied only six 18-plus win seasons in the history of its program.

 Jacobson also coached UNI as it became the first college program ever to represent the United States of America at an international basketball competition.
 In August 2007, UNI was chosen to be Team USA at the World University Games in Bangkok, Thailand.
 Donning the Red, White and Blue, UNI went 5–1 in the tournament, losing only to eventual gold medalist Lithuania, while posting wins over Angola, Turkey, China, Finland and Israel.

 Jacobson finished his first campaign at the helm of UNI with an 18–13 record.
 The 18 wins were the most for a first-year Panther head coach since the team joined the Division I ranks in 1980.
 In addition, UNI posted wins over Iowa State and Iowa – sweeping the Cyclones and Hawkeyes in the same season for just the second time ever – including posting a win in Iowa City for the first time in program history.

 Before taking over as head coach, Jacobson was the Panthers' top assistant coach starting in 2001, and was a key cog in bringing the Panthers from the basement of the Missouri Valley Conference to the penthouse.
-With Jacobson on staff, the development of UNI basketball has been remarkable.
+With Jacobson on staff, the development of UNI basketball had been remarkable.

-UNI has also advanced to the NCAA tournament seven times (2004, 2005, 2006, 2009, 2010, 2015, and 2016), including receiving two at-large bids.
+UNI has also advanced to the NCAA tournament eight times (2004, 2005, 2006, 2009, 2010, 2015, 2016, and 2026), including receiving two at-large bids.
 UNI also achieved its first-ever Division I top-25 ranking during the 2005–06 season.